jacksund/simmate/docs/getting_started/overview.md

 *Python Experts:* Tutorials 1-4 will take under 1 hour total, while tutorials 5-8 will take 2-3 hours total

-*Beginners:* If you're new to coding, we suggest you dedicate 1-2 hrs per tutorial in order to fully grasp the concepts introduced in each.
+*Beginners:* If you're new to coding, we suggest you dedicate 1-2 hrs per tutorial in order to fully understand the concepts introduced in each.
 Please note that tutorials 5-8 cover advanced topics and are entirely optional.

 ## Other software used